 The worst example of multitasking is when you see the car in front of you going a little too slow or weaving a bit too much, only to find the driver texting on their phone.

 We have many ways of multitasking, but is it actually the best way to live?

 In short, NO. The trouble with multitasking is that we aren’t giving any of these activities our full attention.
 I didn’t burn the bacon because I don’t know how to cook.
 I simply wasn’t paying attention because I was focused on something else.

-How many of you have been checking email or the latest Facebook post and miss the important story your child was recounting from the school day?
+Have you ever been checking your email or the latest Facebook post and missed the important story your child was recounting from the school day?
 Or even worse, you just answer with the perfunctory “uh,huh, great!” instead of actively engaging in your child’s story.
 I know I have been there before.

 The Science of Multitasking